waqarmaths/waqarmaths.github.io/README.md

         <h2>📜 Biography</h2>
         <p>I am <strong>Waqar Ali</strong>, a passionate mathematics enthusiast and researcher.
         I am pursuing my <strong>MSc in Applied Mathematics</strong> with a specialization in stochastic processes at Budapest University of Technology and Economics (BUTE), Hungary.
 I also hold a <strong>B.E. in Civil Engineering</strong> from Mehran University of Engineering and Technology, Pakistan.</p>
+        <p>My research is driven by a passion for stochastic modeling and its integration with machine learning, aiming to develop predictive models for complex systems.</p>
     </section>

     <!-- Research Section -->